everx-labs/DeBot-IS-consortium/SigningBoxInput/README.md

 arguments:

 	answerId: uint32 - id of function callback.
-	prompt: bytes - utf-8 string to print to the user before input.
+	prompt: bytes - utf-8 string to print to the user before input
 	possiblePublicKeys: uint256[] - keys for identification of signing box

 returns: